BakkesModWiki/BakkesModWiki.github.io/content/plugin_tutorial/plugin_variables.md

 float distance = distanceCVar.getFloatValue();
 ```

 We can put together this knowledge to add to `CoolPlugin.cpp`
 [https://github.com/ubelhj/BakkesModStarterPlugin/blob/plugin-settings/CoolPlugin/CoolPlugin.cpp](https://github.com/ubelhj/BakkesModStarterPlugin/blob/plugin-settings/CoolPlugin/CoolPlugin.cpp)

 This isn't enough though.
-Who want to be changing an integer value with a console command?
+Who wants to be changing an integer value with a console command?
 Gross.
 What if we had sliders?
 Checkboxes?
 Buttons?
+Next we'll add a simple GUI
 [Plugin Interface](/plugin_tutorial/plugin_interface)